The Cognitive Functions of Every Myers-Briggs® Personality Type

 Dominant Function: Extraverted Feeling (Fe)

 Do you ever just know how people are feeling and what emotional wavelengths are drifting through the atmosphere?
-Do you ever alter your behavior to make sure everyone “gets along” and is comfortable?
+Is it easy for you to alter your behavior to make sure everyone “gets along” and is comfortable?
 Do you notice the values that others ascribe to and try to honor them socially?
 When you do this, you’re using Extraverted Feeling.
 This cognitive tool empowers ENFJs to tune into the emotions of the group or environment around them, creating a strong sense of empathy and understanding.
 They are often described as ‘people persons’ due to their innate ability to foster harmony and handle group dynamics effectively.

 To illustrate Fe in action, imagine a family gathering where tensions start to rise due to a disagreement between two members.
 An ENFJ, leveraging their dominant Fe, would intuitively sense the underlying emotional currents and work to diffuse the tension.
 They could help mediate the situation, expressing each person’s standpoint in a way that fosters understanding, and steer the conversation towards a resolution that maintains familial harmony.
 This ability to ‘feel into’ others and mediate conflicts is a core strength of Extraverted Feeling.